Ryan Martinez (politician): Felony indictment

-On October 26, 2022, the Edmond Police Department received a 911 call reporting Representative Martinez was drunk at an Edmond bar, The Patriarch, and was about to leave in his vehicle.
+On October 26, 2022, the Edmond Police Department received a 911 call reporting Martinez was drunk at a bar and was about to leave in his vehicle.
 Police arrived and found him in his car where he was arrested for driving under the influence after he failed a field sobriety test.
 During the arrest, he allegedly asked officers "Would you like me to call Kevin right now," in reference to Oklahoma Governor Kevin Stitt.
-On December 22, 2022, The Frontier reported that Representative Martinez had been indicted for felony “Actual Physical Control Of Vehicle While Intoxicated” in Oklahoma County.
+On December 22, 2022, Representative Martinez was indicted for felony "Actual Physical Control Of Vehicle While Intoxicated" in Oklahoma County.

+In March 2023, Democratic lawmakers called "for Republican lawmakers to be held accountable" after Martinez, Terry O'Donnell (R), and Dean Davis (R) all had trouble with the law.
+This came after the March 2023 censure of Representative Maureen Turner (D) for sheltering someone wanted by the police in their office.

+Plea and resignation

+On August 2, Martinez agreed in a plea bargain for a deferred sentence and was sentenced to one year of probation, $1,000 in court costs, and to have an alcohol interlock on his car for six months.

+On August 4, former state representative Mike Reynolds (R) filed an application with the Oklahoma Supreme Court to call a special election, alleging state law required Martinez to be removed from office.
+Attorney general Gentner Drummond's office wrote to Speaker of the Oklahoma House Charles McCall (R) advising that Martinez could remain in office.
+But on August 16, Governor Kevin Stitt (R) joined the suit in favor of Martinez's removal and announced his intention to hold a special election.
+Speaker McCall then released a letter supporting Martinez remaining in office.

+On August 18, Martinez announced that he would resign from office effective September 1, 2023.

 Personal life

-Martinez resides with his wife, Katie, in his home city of Edmond.
-He is a member of Memorial Church of Christ in Edmond.
+Martinez is married to his wife, Kati, and is a member of Memorial Church of Christ in Edmond.

 Electoral history

-Martinez was re-elected without opposition in 2020.

-Martinez was re-elected without opposition in 2022.
+Martinez was re-elected without opposition in 2020 and 2022.